Graduate Professional Development (GPD)

 SGS Summer Institute

-The Summer Institute offers an intensive professional development experience over the spring and summer months for busy and ambitious graduate students.
-There are three streams of skill-building workshops: leadership development, managing transitions, and designing your life.
+The Summer Institute offers an intensive professional development experience over summer months for busy and ambitious graduate students.
+This year, we focus on arts-based approaches and design thinking.
 All workshops are accredited by the GPS program.

 Opening Doors & Creating Careers